enketo/enketo-express/README.md

 ### How to install a production server

 See [this tutorial](http://blog.enketo.org/install-enketo-production-ubuntu/) for detailed instructions.
-Another option, for some people, would be to deploy with [Heroku](/docs.heroku.md).
+Another option, for some people, is to deploy with [Heroku](./doc/heroku.md).

 ### How to configure